fmeiraf/aave-liquidation-bot/roadmap.md

-X - update aave-js package to use the new Graphs (old one is using different fields) X - find minimal calculation to keep in the db to classify potential liquidation opportunities X - use aave-js package to calculate parameters and create a queue for liquidation

-- create solidity code for the flash loan call
+X - update aave-js package to use the new Graphs (old one is using different fields) X - find minimal calculation to keep in the db to classify potential liquidation opportunities X - use aave-js package to calculate parameters and create a queue for liquidation X - create solidity code for the flash loan call
-- use hardhat to create a test for executing the transaction on a given block
+X - use hardhat to create a test for executing the transaction on a given block

 - make the query and calc scripts run on background
 - Find a way to execute the transaction on my node
 - deploy bot